 The purpose of giving feedback is to improve performance.
 Thinking of feedback as either gift or investment focuses mainly on the intention of the giver.
 Isn’t it true that when we receive gifts, most of us often feel compelled to give back?
 And isn’t it true that sometimes people give gifts in order to get gifts or favors in return?
 This makes giving feedback contrived and insincere.

-I propose that companies build up a culture of growth by encouraging people to give the right feedback when needed.
-They have to understand that it's the right thing to do.
+Companies should build up a culture of growth by encouraging people to give the right feedback when needed.
 In order to build a good workplace, one has to help others.
 By helping others, people learn and grow.